 Optimize the detection of risky events in Safetica NXT

 Safetica NXT audits outgoing file transfers from endpoints where it is installed.
-This may generate many false positives amongst risky events, such as transferring files to a secure company intranet or copying unimportant photos to a USB drive.
+This may generate many falsely positive risky events that are actually safe (such as transferring files to a secure company intranet or copying unimportant photos to a USB drive).
 No admin wants to sift through hundreds of logs every day to only find a few problematic operations.

 To minimize such false positives and make the detection of risky events more effective, Safetica allows you to create your own rules.
 With their help, you can explicitly state whether you consider an event dangerous nor not, and thus tailor the detection rules to your own company environment.

 For example, a construction company will want to protect their plans and a marketing company their photos and videos.
 On the other hand, a company that uses SharePoint regularly might want to classify all transfers to SharePoint as safe.